umccr/orcabus/lib/workload/components/event-workflowmanager-workflowrunstatechange-parse-external-event-detail/Readme.md

 This step function is designed to mock the workflow manager.

-In this case, workflowRunStateChange events are persisted from another microservice and resubmitted by the workflow manager.
+In this case, WorkflowRunStateChange events are persisted from another microservice and resubmitted by the workflow manager.
 This is a common pattern.

-The only difference is, that for workflowRunStateChange detail types from the workflowManager, we expect detail.payload.refId to be populated by a uuid.
+The only difference is, that for WorkflowRunStateChange detail types from the workflowManager, we expect detail.payload.refId to be populated by a uuid.

 ## Step function overview